Martina Navratilova

 Personal Life

-Martina lives on a small family farm in Florida with her wife and their two daughters.
+Martina lives on a small family farm in Miami with her family.

 Cookie Policy